 How would your grocery shopping change if you knew what foods were healthy and which ones were not?

 The government wants to put healthy food labels on all food packages so people can see not only the calories per serving but also how the item ranks on a healthy food scale.
-The obvious goal for the government here is to help consumers realize that maybe the foods that they buy their kids for lunch or maybe its food that they buy for themselves may be the wrong foods to buy.
-So with these food labels we can realize which foods are good for us and which foods are not!
+The obvious goal for the government here is to help consumers realize that maybe the foods that they buy their kids for lunch or maybe the food that they buy for themselves may be the wrong foods to buy.
+So with these food labels, we can realize which foods are good for us and which foods are not!

 I’m excited about the idea and I’m crossing my fingers that it will get implemented.
-There are definitely some problems with this theory such as, how are they going to rate every food and beverage item fairly.
+There are some problems with this theory such as, how are they going to rate every food and beverage item fairly.
 For instance, how would they rank a dairy product?
 Milk is incredibly good for you because it has many vitamins and nutrients that your body needs but milk also has a lot of calories!
-So yeah it would rank high in the healthy level but would the high calorie count bring its ranking back down?
+So yeah it would rank high in the healthy level but would the high-calorie count bring its ranking back down?

-Now it’s your turn readers, how would your grocery shopping change if these food labels actually made it to stores?
+Now it’s your turn readers, how would your grocery shopping change if these food labels made it to stores?
 Leave your comments below! 😀